 Vitamin B12, along with folate and Vitamin B6, helps convert homocysteine to methionine, thereby lowering its levels in the blood.
 Elevated homocysteine is a known risk factor for cardiovascular diseases, and maintaining adequate levels of Vitamin B12 can help mitigate this risk.

-Book an AppointmentPromotes Heart Health
+Promotes Heart Health

 Vitamin B12 contributes to overall heart health by reducing homocysteine levels.
-It also helps prevent the formation of blood clots and reduces the risk of atherosclerosis, a condition characterized by the buildup of plaque in the arteries.
+It also helps prevent the formation of blood clots and reduces the risk of atherosclerosis, a condition characterised by the buildup of plaque in the arteries.

-Vitamin B12 is an indispensable nutrient with a myriad of health benefits ranging from supporting red blood cell formation and nerve health to enhancing cognitive function and cardiovascular health.
-Given its crucial roles, ensuring adequate intake through diet or supplementation is essential for maintaining overall well-being.
-Whether you are a vegetarian, an older adult, or someone with a digestive disorder, Vitamin B12 supplements can provide a convenient and effective way to meet your nutritional needs and harness the full spectrum of this vitamin's benefits.
+Vitamin B12 is an indispensable nutrient with a myriad of health benefits, ranging from supporting red blood cell formation and nerve health to enhancing cognitive function and cardiovascular health.
+Given its crucial roles, ensuring adequate intake through diet or supplementation is essential for maintaining overall well being.

 Frequently Asked Questions